In person tickets are SOLD OUT. You can still tune in to the live-stream by clicking “Watch Online,” above.

 Each year we gather at Alphabet City to honor an international writer or artist who has overcome efforts to limit their creative freedom.
 This year we honor Nigerian author and playwright Wole Soyinka.
 Among many accomplishments, Soyinka co-founded the Cities of Asylum movement with Salman Rushdie, Václav Havel, and Jacques Derrida.

-Soyinka will read from his 2021 novel Chronicles of the Happiest People on Earth, his first novel in nearly 25 years, as well as discuss the founding of the Cities of Asylum movement alongside author Richard Wiley, and answer audience questions.
+Soyinka will read from his 2021 novel Chronicles from the Land of the Happiest People on Earth, his first novel in nearly 25 years, as well as discuss the founding of the Cities of Asylum movement alongside author Richard Wiley, and answer audience questions.

 Join us for an inspiring afternoon that speaks to the core of our mission to protect and celebrate creative free expression.

-Click here to buy your copy of Chronicles of the Happiest People on Earth from the City of Asylum Bookstore.
+Click here to buy your copy of Chronicles from the Land of the Happiest People on Earth from the City of Asylum Bookstore.

 Wole Soyinka is a Nigerian author, playwright, poet, and political activist whose prolific body of work includes his debut novel The Interpreters, the play Death and the King’s Horseman, and his newest work Chronicles from the Land of the Happiest People on Earth.
 He was awarded the Nobel Prize for Literature in 1986, becoming the first African laureate.
 Soyinka was imprisoned in Nigeria for his criticism of the Nigerian government, and spent many years living in exile in Europe and the United States.
 He is a co-founder of the Cities of Asylum movement.